argoproj/argo-cd/docs/proposals/cmp-parameters.md

     1. View and set parameters in the Argo CD Application UI
     2. See the parameters reflected in the Application manifest
     3. Easily read/modify the generated parameters in the manifest (they should be structured in a way that's easy to read)
+  * CMPs should be able to announce parameters with more helpful interfaces than a simple text field.
+    * For example, image parameters should be presented using the same helpful interface as the one in Kustomize applications.
 * Future-proof
   * Since the rich parameters UI is an important feature for config management tools, the parameter announcement schema should be flexible enough to announce new _types_ of parameters so the UI can customize its presentation.